Anyone can quickly create a YouTube channel and easily upload a video. But moving too fast means you won’t be fully optimized from day 1.

 YouTube only allows you to link out from video annotations to websites that they deem appropriate and that’s very limiting if you want to diversify your monetization.

-However you can overcome this by associating your website to your YouTube channel which then effectively “whitelists” your website so that it can be linked to via video annotations.
+However you can overcome this by associating your website to your YouTube channel.
+This effectively whitelists your website so that it can be linked to via video annotations.

-This is a little bit more complicated than most of the points here but fear not I have a comprehensive step by step guide to associating your channel here.
+This is a little bit more complicated than most of the points here.
+Don’t worry though as I have a comprehensive step by step guide to associating your channel here.

 Many of the remaining settings here are purely a matter of preference and are unlikely to have any direct affect on the success of your channel.
 For that reason I won’t go into each one individually but I would recommend making your subscriber count public – even if it’s low – because otherwise people think you have something to hide.